ericness/learning_resources/README.md

     * :blue_book: [Causal Inference in Python](https://www.oreilly.com/library/view/causal-inference-in/9781098140243/) by Matheus Facure
     In this book, author Matheus Facure, senior data scientist at Nubank, explains the largely untapped potential of causal inference for estimating impacts and effects.

+## Systems Thinking

+* :blue_book: [Thinking in Systems](https://www.chelseagreen.com/product/thinking-in-systems/) by Donella Meadows
+Classic book on how to use systems thinking to understand and improve systems.

 ## Artificial Intelligence

 * Models